Free Democratic Party of Switzerland: History

 From 1848 until 1891, the Federal Council was composed entirely of Radicals.
 The radical movement of the restoration was anti-clerical, and stood in opposition to the Catholic Conservative Party, the ancestor of the modern Christian Democratic People's Party.
 They were otherwise heterogeneous, including and classical liberal 'Liberals', federalist 'Radicals', and social liberal 'Democrats': placing the radical movement on the 'left' of the political spectrum.
 It was not until the rise of the Social Democratic Party in the early 20th century that the FDP found itself on the centre-right.

 The FDP was the dominant party until the 1919 election, when the introduction of proportional representation led to a leap in the representation of the Social Democrats.
 In 1959, the Free Democrats joined the other major parties in agreeing the 'magic formula' to divide up the seats of the Federal Council, with the FDP permanently receiving two of the seven seats.

 After the 2003 elections, lawmakers of FDP and Liberal Party formed a common parliamentary group in the Federal Assembly.
 In June 2005, they strengthened their cooperation by founding the Radical and Liberal Union.
 They merged on 1 January 2009 to form FDP.
 The Liberals.

 Election results

-In 2003, it held 36 mandates (out of 200) in the Swiss National Council (first chamber of the Swiss parliament); 14 (out of 46) in the second chamber and two out of seven mandates in the Swiss Federal Council (executive body).
+In 2003, it held 36 mandates (out of 200) in the National Council (lower chamber of the Swiss parliament); 14 (out of 46) in the Council of States, the upper chamber, and two out of seven mandates in the Swiss Federal Council (executive body).
 By 2005, it held 27.2% of the seats in the Swiss Cantonal governments and 19.7% in the Swiss Cantonal parliaments (index "BADAC", weighted with the population and number of seats).
 At the last legislative elections, 22 October 2007, the party won 15.6% of the popular vote and 31 out of 200 seats.